-Only stockholders of record at the close of business on June 7, 2010 will be entitled to vote at the annual meeting.
-On this record date, there were 22,080,133 shares of common stock outstanding and entitled to vote.
+Only stockholders of record at the close of business on June 11, 2012, will be entitled to vote at the annual meeting.
+On this record date, there were 22,080,133 shares of common stock outstanding and entitled to vote and 1,600,000 shares of preferred stock outstanding and entitled to vote.